-Members of the FXUA community, and their invited guests, who reside in property leased by the university who are lawfully permitted to purchase, possess, and consume alcohol, may do so in the residence.
+Members of the FXUA community, and their invited guests, who reside in any property leased or owned by the university who are lawfully permitted to purchase, possess, and consume alcohol, may do so in the residence.

 Any member of the university community who violates state alcohol laws is subject to disciplinary action.
 Whether or not criminal charges are brought, all students are subject to disciplinary action for any violation of state alcohol laws that occur: